section-engineering-education/engineering-education/content/articles/pointers-in-csharp/index.md

 C# upholds explicit and implicit pointers changes inside unmanaged settings.
 In implicit pointers, conversions are from null type to pointer type and also from any pointer type to type void * type.

 For explicit pointers, the cast operator (()) is essential.

-The conversion is from to in this instance:
+The conversion is in this instance:
 1. The type of pointer to other forms of the pointer.
 2. To other pointer types: byte, sbyte, short, ushort, int, uint, long, ulong.
 3. Pointer type to sbyte, byte, uint, int, long, ulong, short, ushort types.